Omarelshall1995/flask-devops-task/README.md

-# flask devops task
+# Flask DevOps Task

-this repo shows how to deploy a flask app using docker, nginx, jenkins, and terraform. everything was done on an ec2 instance with manual setup and a basic self-signed ssl.
+This repo shows how to deploy a Flask app using Docker, NGINX, Jenkins, and Terraform.
+Everything was done on an EC2 instance with manual setup and Let's Encrypt SSL.

 ---

-## setup steps
+## Setup Steps

-### 1. install docker
+### 1. Install Docker

 ```bash
 sudo apt update